 After a few rounds of testing in the OtherWorldly Kitchen, these Candy Cane Butter Cookies are now light, crisp, and tender–in other words, melt-in-your mouth wonderful.

 These candy-cane shaped cookies have gone through a lot of hemming, hawing, and testing over the years.
-I love the idea, but the final result is never quite perfection.
+I love the idea, but the final result was never quite perfection.
 Last year, the texture was not tender enough and the peppermint flavor not pronounced enough.
 They looked pretty, but well…

-But this year, with a few minor alterations, I FINALLY have the absolute best candy cane cookie I have ever tasted.
+But this year, with a few minor alterations, I FINALLY have the absolute best candy cane butter cookie I have ever tasted.
 So what made the difference?

 First, I cut back the flour a little.
 Now the two ropes of dough are soft enough to more easily adhere to each other.
 A lighter dough also enables the cookies to benefit from the rising action provided by the baking powder.
 The structure is more open and the baked cookies are now light, crisp, and tender–which is typically called melt-in-your mouth.

 Second, I used King Arthur unbleached, all-purpose flour.
 King Arthur flours are the highest quality and yield predictable results every time.

 Fourth, I tripled the amount of peppermint I usually use, from 1 teaspoon to 1 tablespoon.

 Fifth, I added broken candy canes to the finishing powdered sugar and processed the two to a powder.
 This really amps up the peppermint flavor.

 So now, this jolly little cookie is as lovely to eat as it is to behold.
 What a great feeling when a little perseverance pays off!

 Candy Cane Butter Cookies